druckdev/dotfiles/README.md

 ## Installation

 The repository content can be installed via [dotbot][8].
-All existing files which would be overridden are first packed into an archive for backup (see [meta/archive][9]) and then dotbot places symlinks in the appropriate places for the different files and folders in this repository.
+All existing files which would be overwritten are first packed into an archive for backup (see [meta/archive][9]) and then dotbot places symlinks in the appropriate places for the different files and folders in this repository.